flaxandteal/arches-her-app/README.md

 ```
 dependencies = [
     "arches>=8.1.0a0",
-    "arches_example",
+    "arches-her",
 ]
 ```

-4. From your project run migrate to add the model included in the app:
+4. From your project run the load package command for the app to add the model data:
 ```
-python manage.py migrate
+python manage.py packages -o load_package -a arches-her
 ```

 5. Next be sure to rebuild your project's frontend to include the plugin: